puppetlabs/bolt/developer-docs/bolt-server.md

 ## Running in a container

-from your checkout of bolt build and run the container with
+From your checkout of bolt start the spec docker-compose to run puppet-server and some targets then run the top level compose to start bolt-server connected to that network.

 ```
-docker run --rm -p 62658:62658 `docker build -q ./`
+docker-compose -f spec/docker-compose.yml up -d --build
+docker-compose up --build
 ```

 setup your environment for running commands with